AnujaIraj/Python_Pandas_Visualization_Fasttag_Transaction_Analysis/README.md

-Tools and Technologies
+Tools and Technologies:
-Python
+Python,
-Pandas
+Pandas,
-NumPy
+NumPy,
-Matplotlib
+Matplotlib,
 Jupyter Notebook / Google Colab

 Analysis Performed :
-Data Exploration
+Data Exploration,
-Dataset shape and structure
+Dataset shape and structure,
-Summary statistics
+Summary statistics,
-Missing value detection
+Missing value detection,
-Transaction Analysis
+Transaction Analysis,
-Total number of transactions
+Total number of transactions,
-Transaction status distribution
+Transaction status distribution,
-Failed and reversed transaction analysis
+Failed and reversed transaction analysis,
-Revenue Analysis
+Revenue Analysis,
-Total toll revenue
+Total toll revenue,
-Revenue by toll plaza
+Revenue by toll plaza,
-Vehicle type revenue analysis
+Vehicle type revenue analysis,
-Daily revenue trends
+Daily revenue trends,
-Traffic Pattern Analysis
+Traffic Pattern Analysis,
-Hour-wise transaction volume
+Hour-wise transaction volume,
-Identification of peak traffic hours
+Identification of peak traffic hours,
-Bank Analysis
+Bank Analysis,
-Bank-wise transaction count
+Bank-wise transaction count,
-Identification of most frequently used bank
+Identification of most frequently used bank,
-Wallet Balance Validation
+Wallet Balance Validation,
-Checking wallet balance consistency
+Checking wallet balance consistency,
-Detecting incorrect deductions
+Detecting incorrect deductions,
-Anomaly Detection
+Anomaly Detection,
 Identifying unusually high-value transactions using statistical thresholds

 Key Insights
-Certain toll plazas generate significantly higher revenue.
+1.Certain toll plazas generate significantly higher revenue.
-Traffic peaks during typical commute hours.
+2.Traffic peaks during typical commute hours.
-A majority of transactions are successful, while a small percentage fail or are reversed.
+3.A majority of transactions are successful, while a small percentage fail or are reversed.
-Some banks process more FASTag transactions than others.
+4.Some banks process more FASTag transactions than others.
-High-value transactions can be detected using statistical anomaly detection techniques.
+5.High-value transactions can be detected using statistical anomaly detection techniques.

 How to Run the Project
-Open the notebook in Jupyter Notebook or Google Colab.
+1.Open the notebook in Jupyter Notebook or Google Colab.
-Upload the dataset file.
+2.Upload the dataset file.
-Run all cells in the notebook.
+3.Run all cells in the notebook.
-The notebook will perform data analysis and generate visualizations.
+4.The notebook will perform data analysis and generate visualizations.

 Project Objective
 This project demonstrates data analysis skills using Python, including:
-Data exploration
+1.Data exploration
-Data cleaning
+2.Data cleaning
-Aggregation and grouping
+3.Aggregation and grouping
-Visualization
+4.Visualization
-Business insight generation
+5.Business insight generation

 It simulates how a Data Analyst would analyze transaction data in a banking or fintech environment.